AlexHvos/AlexHvos-Dotnet-Dating-App-D150821ER/README.md

-Next let's create an interceptor to golabally handle errors in angular, create a new folder named interceptors, and inside create error.interceptor.ts
+Next let's display the validation error in the client, go to test-errors.component.ts & test-errors.component.html